13588112254/littlefs/DESIGN.md

 Can we work around these limitations?

 Consider logging.
-It has either a O(n^2) runtime or O(n) RAM cost.
+It has either a `O(n²)` runtime or `O(n)` RAM cost.
 We can't avoid these costs, _but_ if we put an upper bound on the size we can at least prevent the theoretical cost from becoming problem.
-This relies on the old computer science trick where you can reduce any algorithmic complexity to O(1) by simply bounding the input.
+This relies on the old computer science trick where you can reduce any algorithmic complexity to `O(1)` by simply bounding the input.

 In the case of COW data structures, we can try twisting the definition a bit.
 Lets say that our COW structure doesn't copy after a single write, but instead copies after n writes.
-This doesn't change most COW properties (assuming you can write atomically!), but what it does do is prevents the upward motion of wear.
+This doesn't change most COW properties (assuming you can write atomically!), but what it does do is prevent the upward motion of wear.
 This sort of copy-on-bounded-writes (CObW) still focuses wear, but at each level we divide the propogation of wear by n.
 With a sufficiently large n (> branching factor) wear propogation is no longer a problem.

 Do you see where this is going?
-Seperate, logging and COW are imperfect solutions and have weaknesses that limit their usefulness.
+Separate, logging and COW are imperfect solutions and have weaknesses that limit their usefulness.
 But if we merge the two they can mutually solve each other's limitations.